The good news for non-developers is that it’s possible to build a predictive model without machine learning or coding skills.

 Prediction, also called scoring, is the information you want to predict using machine learning algorithms.
-You may want to predict a problem or solution, or any other factor based on your dataset.
+You may want to predict a problem or solution, or any other factor based on your data.

 Examples of predictive modeling use cases

 Predictive models can be used to predict anything from sports outcomes to the success of a movie.
-Here are a few other examples of applications of machine learning algorithms:
+Here are a few other examples:

 - Predictive analytics in healthcare: predictive modeling solution can identify individuals with elevated risks of developing chronic conditions as early as possible.
 This can help patients avoid long-term health problems that are costly and difficult to treat.